DatIT-026/assignments/README.md

 # Assignments
-This is my assignments workspace.
+This is my assignment workspace.